 Often times, insurers place much premium on investment activities that are appropriate to the nature of their obligations; hence, they take steps to actively manage the relationship between assets and liabilities on an on-going basis.

 The objective of asset and liability management (ALM) is to reduce the risk exposure that exists in the investment market to the insurer, particularly, if the assets and liabilities are mismatched (e.g., where market conditions cause an increase in the value of liabilities and a decrease in the value of assets).

 On a more positive note, asset and liability management can help an insurer to invest its assets more effectively and generate higher profits to ameliorate any future exposures.

-Actuaries are often responsible for modelling the asset and liability cash flows and assessing the effects of various risk factors on the results.
+Actuaries are often responsible for modeling the asset and liability cash flows, and assessing the effects of various risk factors on the results.
 They develop techniques and measurement tools in order to track growth in investment.

 The few actuaries in Ghana are either engaged by the Social Security and National Insurance Trust (SSNIT), the National Insurance Commission (NIC), some insurers and other consultancy firms, and they contribute immensely to the economic development of the country.